squid-cache/squid-cache.github.io/ConfigExamples/Intercept/LinuxBridge.rst

         -j redirect --redirect-target DROP

- cd /proc/sys/net/bridge/
+if test -d /proc/sys/net/bridge/ ; then
- for i in *
+  for i in /proc/sys/net/bridge/* do
- do
     echo 0 > $i
   done
   unset i
+fi

 }}}

  . /!\ The bridge interfaces also need to be configured with public IP addresses for Squid to use in its normal operating traffic (DNS, ICMP, TPROXY failed requests, peer requests, etc)